Augustana University: Athletics

 Kirkeby–Over Stadium seats over 6,500 fans.

-The Augustana Vikings participate in NCAA Division II athletics in the Northern Sun Intercollegiate Conference.
+The Augustana Vikings participate in NCAA Division II athletics in the Northern Sun Intercollegiate Conference (NSIC).
 The Vikings joined the NSIC from the North Central Conference, which folded in 2008.
 The men's basketball team won the NCAA Division II national championship in 2016.
 The women's basketball team advanced to the NCAA Division II Final Four in 2013.
 The men's baseball team won the NCAA Division II national championship in 2018.
 During both the 2004–05 and 2009–10 school years, Augustana wrestlers finished second in the NCAA Division II championship.
 The Sanford Pentagon is the home court for the men's and women's basketball teams.
-The Elmen Center, opened in 1989, is the home court for the volleyball and wrestling teams.
+The Elmen Center, opened in 1989, is the home venue for the volleyball and wrestling teams.

 On December 13, 2018, President Stephanie Herseth Sandlin announced that Augustana would begin pursuing a transition to Division I as part of the university's "Vision 2030" plan.
 In the fall of 2023, Augustana University launched their Division I men's hockey team, a step towards Sandlin's goal.
 As of 2024, following the Summit League's denial of Augustana's application, the plan has generally been abandoned.